 ITU-T Study Group 12 is responsible for Recommendations on performance, quality of service (QoS) and quality of experience (QoE) for the full spectrum of terminals, networks, services and applications ranging from speech over fixed circuit-based networks to multimedia applications over networks that are mobile and packet based.
-Included in this scope are the operational aspects of performance, QoS and QoE; the end-to-end quality aspects of interoperability, and the development of multimedia quality assessment methodologies, both subjective and objective.
+Included in this scope are the operational aspects of performance, QoS and QoE; the end-to-end quality aspects of interoperability; and the development of multimedia quality assessment methodologies, both subjective and objective.

-Future networks, with focus on IMT-2020, cloud computing and trusted network infrastructures
+Future networks and emerging network technologies

+ITU-T Study Group 13 is responsible for studies relating to the requirements, architectures, capabilities and application programming interfaces (APIs) as well as softwarization and orchestration aspects of converged future networks (FN), including the application of machine learning technologies.
+It develops standards related to information-centric networking (ICN) and content-centric networking (CCN).
+Regarding IMT-2020 and beyond, it particularly focuses on non-radio related parts.
+Study Group 13's responsibility also includes IMT-2020 and beyond project management coordination across all ITU-T study groups, and release planning.

+It is also responsible for studies relating to future computing, including cloud computing and data handling in telecommunication networks.
+This covers capabilities and technologies from the network side to support data utilization, exchange, sharing, and data quality assessment and computing-aware networking, as well as end-to-end awareness, control and management of future computing, including cloud, cloud security and data handling.

-ITU-T Study Group 13 is responsible for studies relating to the requirements, architectures, capabilities and APIs as well as softwarization and orchestration aspects of converged future networks (FN), specifically focusing on IMT-2020 non-radio related parts.
-This also includes IMT-2020 project management coordination across all ITU-T study groups and release planning and implementation scenarios.
-It is responsible for studies relating to cloud-computing technologies, big data, virtualization, resource management, reliability and security aspects of the network architectures considered.
-It is responsible for studies relating to fixed-mobile convergence (FMC), mobility management, and enhancements to existing ITU-T Recommendations on mobile studies on emerging network technologies for IMT-2020 networks and FN, such as information-centric networking (ICN)/content-centric networking (CCN).
-Study Group 13 is also responsible for studies relating to standardization of concepts and mechanisms to enable trusted ICT, including framework, requirements, capabilities, architectures and implementation scenarios of trusted network infrastructures and trusted cloud solutions in coordination with all study groups concerned.
+Study Group 13 studies aspects relating to fixed, mobile and satellite convergence for multi-access networks, mobility management, and enhancements to existing ITU-T Recommendations on mobile communications, including the energy-saving aspects.
+It develops standards for quantum key distribution networks (QKDN) and related technologies.
+It further studies the concepts and mechanisms to enable trusted ICT, including framework, requirements, capabilities, architectures and implementation scenarios of trusted network infrastructures and trusted cloud solutions in coordination with all study groups concerned.